iver-wharf/wharf-notes/wharf-sucks.md

 - API: Use of database types as request or response body types, leading to the OpenAPI spec suggesting that `POST /project` has to specify the project ID.

+- API: Use of `OnDelete:RESTRICT` instead of `OnDelete:CASCADE` makes it almost impossible to make fine edits in the database, and error-prone when trying to update it via code.

 - Generated TypeScript projects has horrible automatic naming.
 Instead of `getProjectById`, we have `projectProjectidGet` (the `i` in `id` is actually